 Before students begin researching a specific rainforest, be sure students have a clear understanding of what a biome is and can define characteristics of the rainforest biome.

 Divide the students into five equal teams.
 Let them know that will be working together to "explore" and learn more about one of five tropical rainforests around the world:

-Even though students are working individually on a postcard, they need to decide as a team what information will be covered, so that the entire group’s postcards are a summary of that rainforest region.
-Have the students use a storyboard to plan out their postcards and decide which team member will create each postcard.
+As a team, students should review their research and decide what information should be covered, so that the entire group’s postcards are a summary of their rainforest region.
+You may want to have the students use a storyboard to organize and decide which content will be shared on each separate postcard.